prabhash-code/algo-playground/Data Structures/Linked Lists/Singly/Easy/linked-list-cycle/README.md

 <details>
   <summary>Click here to expand the solution</summary>

+There are two solutions we provided.
 01. This is straight forward solution.
 We are maintaining a `Set` that contains seen nodes and then keep checking against the current node in each iteration.
+02. Secong one implement the  floyd's algorithm.
+    1. Basically here we are maintaining two pointers one moving slow and other one is fast.
+    2. Then if a cycle has, the two pointers should meet at some point.
+(Notice that this meeting may be happening after both pointers are go few rounds in the cycle.
+We cannot guaranty that when it's happening, hence we have to iterate until they are met.)

 </details>